Turtlebody/android-media-picker/README.md

 ---

-## To pick more type of files like doc, ppt, txt etc. you can use [DocPicker](https://github.com/Turtlebody/android-doc-picker) library.
+## To pick more type of files like doc, ppt, txt etc. you can use [Turtlebody Doc Picker](https://github.com/Turtlebody/android-doc-picker) library.